 May I attend an observership program for more than one month?

 CIME and our departments generally schedule one-month opportunities because much longer visits yield fewer benefits, and our highly competitive programs have a limited number of spots available per month.

-Is it possible to waive the processing fee, or give me a scholarship?
+Is it possible to waive the tuition fee or give me a scholarship?

-CIME is unable to waive the processing fees or offer any scholarships to prospective visitors.
-All international visitors observing in Cleveland Clinic medical departments are responsible for paying the processing fees.
+CIME is unable to waive the tuition fees or offer any scholarships to prospective visitors.
+All international visitors observing in Cleveland Clinic medical departments are responsible for paying the tuition fees.

 How do I arrange for an observership at Cleveland Clinic Florida or Abu Dhabi?

 CIME facilitates observerships only at Cleveland Clinic main campus, Cleveland, Ohio, USA.
 Get more information on observerships at other campuses: